A Motown Timeline: 1974

 May 21: Marvin Gaye plays the Carib Theatre in Kingston, Jamaica, with Bob Marley & the Wailers as the opening act.

 May 30: Elaine Jesmer’s provocative Number One With A Bullet is published.
-It’s said to be based on Motown, where she briefly worked as a publicist.
+It’s said to be based on Motown, with whom she had dealings as an independent publicist.
 In September, news reports suggest a movie will be made from the novel – despite Motown’s alleged opposition – by Albert Ruddy, producer of The Godfather.
 It never is.

 June 1: Motown declares this to be Diana Ross Month, with her new Live at Caesar’s Palace LP as the campaign centrepiece.
 Meanwhile, her duet album with Marvin Gaye is in its 29th week on the Billboard Top 200.